jrandj/aws-solutions-architect-associate/README.md

         * **S3 One Zone - IA:** Like IA but you do not require multiple Availability Zone data resilience.
         * **S3 - Intelligent Tiering:** Designed to optimise costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.

-    * A summary of the AWS storage options is shown below:
+    * A summary of the AWS storage tiers is shown below:
         <p align="center">
         <img src="/res/storage_overview.jpg">
         </p>